Trees of Graphs as Boundaries of Hyperbolic Groups: -trees of graphs and their decompositions into core and arms

-Similarly as in Section 5, we consider a standard family ${\mathcal N}_\Gamma$ of normal neighbourhoods in $\Gamma$, as described in Example 2.2, and the space with peripherals $\Gamma^\circ$, called the punctured graph $\Gamma$, described in the same example.
-Consider also the set $\Omega^V_\Gamma$ of the so called $V$-peripherals of $\Gamma^\circ$, as described right after Definition 5.1.
+Similarly as in \Secref{reg_tree}, we consider a standard family ${\mathcal N}_\Gamma$ of normal neighbourhoods in $\Gamma$, as described in Example \exref{T.1.5}, and the space with peripherals $\Gamma^\circ$, called the punctured graph $\Gamma$, described in the same example.
+Consider also the set $\Omega^V_\Gamma$ of $V$-peripherals of $\Gamma^\circ$, as described right after \Defnref{R.1}.

 As the underlying tree $T$ of the $V$-tree system $\Theta[{\mathcal V}]=(T, \{ \Gamma_t^\circ \}, \{ \Sigma_u \}, \{ \phi_e \})$ we take the unique tree, with the vertex set bipartitioned into black and white vertices, such that the degree of any white vertex is equal to 2, and the degree of any black vertex coincides with the (finite) cardinality of the vertex set $V_\Gamma$ of $\Gamma$.
 The system $\Theta[{\mathcal V}]$ is then described uniquely up to an isomorphism of tree systems by the following requirements: